geekodour-archives/skillenza-iitg/README.md

 The twitter runs periodically searching for circulars & reports in the following users timelines.It extracts the information like date , time , bio from the user.

 ------------------------------------------------------------------------------------------------
-FINAL WEBAPP UI
+MOCK WEBAPP UI
 ---------------------------------------------
-The latest
+The latest government & regulatory body circulars & reports right at your fingertips.

 ![ui](https://github.com/geekodour/p4pwc/blob/master/ui.PNG)